LiAZ-677 is one of the most popular city buses in the USSR and Russia

 The automatic transmission was two-speed, which guaranteed to provide a huge gas mileage for the already economical engine from the Ural-375.

-By the way, this characteristic gurgling, similar to the ringing of empty bottles, is associated with an automatic transmission.
-This is due to the wear of the bearings of the intermediate cross of the cardan and the output at the gearbox.
-This ringing began only as the transmission wore out, but it did not affect the ride, so they often drove like that.
+By the way, this characteristic gurgling sound, similar to the ringing of empty bottles, is connected with the automatic transmission.
+This is due to wear of the bearings of the intermediate crosspiece of the cardan and the output on the gearbox.
+This ringing began only as the transmission wore out, but it did not affect the ride, so we often drove like this.

 Suspension